Home Learning Center Articles Take Care of Arc Flash Clothing

 - Inspect for damage.
 Even small tears and cuts can greatly reduce the protective powers of FR clothing, so it’s important to regularly inspect your arc flash apparel for signs of wear and damage.
 In the event that damage is found, either repair it in accordance with the manufacturer’s specifications (special flame-resistant fabric patches and/or thread may be required), or replace the damaged article of clothing immediately.
 Never continue to wear damaged PPE, as can greatly increase your risk of on-the-job injury.

 - Keep them clean.
-Just like with arc flash clothing, the cleaner you keep rubber arc flash gloves, the better they’ll protect you.
+Just like with arc flash clothing, the cleaner you keep rubber insulated gloves, the better they’ll protect you from electric shock.
 Chemicals, oils, and other petroleum-based products can cause rubber to weaken and break down, so if your PPE gloves become contaminated on the job, wash them off with tap water and a mild, bleach-free detergent to get rid of anything that’s not supposed to be there.
 Follow that with a thorough (but gentle) drying with a clean cloth.

 ©2014 CableOrganizer.com, LLC.
 This article may not be reproduced in part or in full without the written permission of CableOrganizer.com.

 Meet the Author on Google+